 2022 | 6.3% | $6,550 |

-What Happens When You Over-Contribute?
+This is What Happens When You Over-Contribute

 Contributing more than you are allowed to your TFSA will result in penalties.
-An over-contribution may occur because you forget your annual limit or make a withdrawal and then go ahead to re-contribute it back in the same year.
+An over-contribution may occur because you forget your annual limit or make a withdrawal and then go ahead to re-contribute it in the same year.

 The penalty for TFSA over-contribution is a 1% per month penalty tax on the excess amount.

-For example, if your total contribution room is $8,000 in 2023 (i.e. the $6,500 limit for 2023 and $1,500 carried forward from previous years), and you decide to contribute $10,000 to your account in April 2023.
+For example, if your total contribution room is $8,000 in 2024 (i.e. the $7,000 limit for 2024 and $1,000 carried forward from previous years), and you decide to contribute $10,000 to your account in April 2024.

 The excess $2,000 will generate a monthly penalty of $20 (calculated as $2,000 x 1%), or a total of $180 for the remaining 9 months of the year ($20 x 9 months) if you do not withdraw the excess contribution.